freestackinitiative/coop_sql_notebooks/COOP SQL 101 - Theory - Intro to Databases and Relational Databases.md

 #### **Normalization, Denormalization, and OLTP vs OLAP**

-Normalization and denormalization are data modeling methods that have different goals for data storage and retrieval. **Normalization is used when we want to ensure the consistency and integrity of the data by eliminating redundancy (e.g. duplicate values.)** This is achieved by dividing the tables into smaller sub-tables until redundant data are eliminated. **Denormalization, on the other hand, favors easier querying of the data and achieves this by combining data/tables together, even if it may introduce redundancy.**
+Normalization and denormalization are data modeling methods that have different goals for data storage and retrieval. **Normalization is used when we want to ensure the consistency and integrity of the data by eliminating redundancy (e.g. duplicate records.)** This is achieved by dividing the tables into smaller sub-tables until redundant data are eliminated. **Denormalization, on the other hand, favors easier querying of the data and achieves this by combining data/tables together, even if it may introduce redundancy.**

+>**Extra Context**: *What exactly is redundancy in a database and why does it matter?*
+>
+>Redundancy in a database refers to the unnecessary repetition of data or storing the same piece of information in multiple places.
+It matters because it can lead to increased storage costs, data inconsistencies, and complications in data updates and retrieval.
+By reducing or eliminating redundancy, the integrity (accuracy and consistency) of the data is maintained.

 ![Normalization vs Denormalization](assets/normalized-denormalized.png)

 The normalization method is typically used in **Online Transactional Processing (OLTP) systems, which are use to model real-time transactions, favoring (write) speed, consistency, and data integrity**.
 Relational databases are used to create this model because of the strong emphasis on structure.
 OLTP typically has a focus on business-critical applications, meaning items that need to be processed and recorded in real-time.
 Examples of this kind of processing would be managing inventory in a warehouse or credit card transactions.
 Data in these databases are not usually kept for very long, so there is little historical data generally available in these systems.

-**Online Analytical Processing (OLAP) systems, which generally use a denormalized structure for data, are used when querying and analyzing the data is more important than being able to store data quickly and without redundancy**.
-OLAP systems can be built using relational databases but may also be built using other types of databases.
+**Online Analytical Processing (OLAP) systems, which generally use a denormalized structure for data, are used when querying and analyzing historical data is more important than being able to store data quickly and without redundancy**.
+OLAP systems can be built using relational databases, but may also be built using other types of databases or architectures (e.g. [Data Lakes](https://aws.amazon.com/big-data/datalakes-and-analytics/what-is-a-data-lake/)).
 These systems are used for information mining and gathering insights for a business.
 They typically store much more data than OLTP systems as it is essentially an archive of historical data that is continuously added to.
 Very often, the data source for an OLAP system will be the data from an OLT System.

+While OLTP systems will generally use normalization and OLAP systems denormalization, it's important to point out that this isn't a hard and fast rule.
+There may be cases where denormalization is preferred in an OLTP system, as well as using normalization in OLAP systems.
+This is context and use-case dependent, so you will need to understand how the particular database you are using was structured.

 The diagram below shows a high-level breakdown of how OLTP and OLAP systems are used: